kubedb/docs/docs/guides/mariadb/backup/logical/cluster/index.md

 mariadb.kubedb.com/sample-mariadb created
 ```

-This MariaDB object will create the necessary StatefulSet, Secret, Service etc for the database.
+This MariaDB object will create the necessary PetSet, Secret, Service etc for the database.
 You can easily view all the resources created by MariaDB object using [ketall](https://github.com/corneliusweig/ketall) `kubectl` plugin as below,

 ```bash
 $ kubectl get-all -n demo -l app.kubernetes.io/instance=sample-mariadb